mads-swaps/mads-swaps.github.io/index.md

 One note about the `MLPClassifier`: since this classifier is sensitive to scaling, `make_pipeline()` with `StandardScaler()` is used.

-This exercise determines the F1-score, precision, recall and the simulator's profit on the validation set for each dataset/classifier combination resulting in `84` results.
+This exercise determines the F1-score, precision, recall, and the simulator's profit on the validation set for each dataset/classifier combination resulting in `84` results.
 This was performed two more times on the same datasets and classifiers but first reducing the number of lookbacks from `14` to `3` and then to `0` thus reducing the number of features each time and ending up with a total of 252 trained model results.

 ### Identifying Best Performing Dataset/Classifier Combinations

-When it comes to ranking best performance, precision is a good starting point.
+When it comes to ranking the performance, precision is a good starting point.
 A high precision means the model has reduced the number of false positives (FP).
 In other words, it reduced the chance of predicting a buy that is unprofitable--the absolute worst case that should be avoided.
 A low recall, on the other hand, just means the model is predicting fewer buy opportunities than expected.
 This is generally fine so long as it does predict buys often enough (one true positive every couple of days on average).

 Looking at precision alone can be misleading.
-On the extreme side, a precision of `1.0` is perfect precision but if recall was very low, such as having only one `1` true positive (TP), the model would be ineffective since it so rarely makes predictions.
+On the extreme side, a precision of `1.0` is perfect precision but if the recall was very low, such as having only one `1` true positive (TP), the model would be ineffective since it so rarely makes predictions.
 For this reason, the F1-score is not a good show of performance, and several factors must be considered.
 Maximizing precision and the number of TPs is the overall goal.
-Ranking based on the number TPs does little in the way of explaining performance if the number of FPs is still high.
+Ranking based on the number of TPs does little in the way of explaining performance if the number of FPs is still high.
 Therefore, ranking is performed first on precision, second on the difference between TPs and FPs and then on the ratio between.
-The top 10 models based on this ranking is shown in the table below.
+The top 10 models based on this ranking are shown in the table below.

 |Rank|Classifier|Dataset|Lookbacks|TP|FP|Diff|Ratio|Precision|Recall|Sim.
 Profit|
 |-:|:-|:-|-:|-:|-:|-:|-:|-:|-:|-:|